aekirkegaard/run_Analysis.R/CodeBook.md

 * melted - a data.frame which contains tidyData after it was melted on the "Subject" and "Activity" variables.
 * means - a data.frame which contains a tidy data set with the average of each variable for each activity and each subject

-##Variables used in within the data sets:
+##Variables used in within the data sets
 From the features.txt file, the main set of variables include statistical functions such as mean and standard deviation on the following: tBodyAcc-XYZ, tGravityAcc-XYZ, tBodyAccJerk-XYZ, tBodyGyro-XYZ, tBodyGyroJerk-XYZ, tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc-XYZ, fBodyAccJerk-XYZ,